EDI Integration for Retail Warehousing and Supply Chains

 When to Optimize Your Data Exchange System

-What is EDI Integration?
+What Is EDI Integration?

 Core Warehouse Processes Supported by EDI

-- Order assembly and picking
+- Order picking, packing, and assembly

-- Shipment and dispatch
+- Shipment dispatch and confirmation

-Classifying Inventory for Effective Handling
+Classifying Inventory for Efficient Handling

-- Piece goods stored in specific locations
+- Piece-level inventory stored in assigned warehouse locations

-Handling Special Inventory Statuses
+Managing Special Inventory Statuses

 - Returned or markdown inventory